Convenient API for Transactions

 Majority write concern is used when retrying commitTransaction

-by the transaction spec itself in order to benefit applications irrespective of
+handled by the transaction spec itself in order to benefit applications irrespective of whether they use

 The callback function has a flexible signature